lauinger/Reliable-frequency-regulation-through-vehicle-to-grid/README.md

 Folders 4-10 contain a main file that is specific to each experiment.
 The results of the experiment are saved in .h5 files and visualized in jupyter notebooks, except for `Bid_at_midnight`.
 The runtimes are in the name of an otherwise empty textfile.
 When reproducing the experiments, all intermediate results will be saved in a `Results` folder.
 The folder `Overselling` contains several main files for various penalty parameters.

-The folder `Processed_data_excluding_frequency_deviations.zip` contains time series produced with the data analysis scripts in `Data_Processing_and_Analysis.zp`.
+The folder `Processed_data_excluding_frequency_deviations.zip` contains time series produced with the data analysis scripts in `Data_Processing_and_Analysis.zip`.
 All time series have a time resolution of 30 minutes and span the years from 2015 to 2019.
 These files are:
 1. `ds.h5`: the vehicle's state and power consumption for driving in kW,
 2. `pa.h5`: the availability price in €/kW/h,
 3. `pb.h5`: the utility price in €/kWh,